nuts-foundation/denylist/README.md

 The key to sign the denylist is stored in the `NutsDenylist` vault on 1password in the `PrivateKey` item.

 ### 1password CLI (preferred)
+The instructions assume 1password versions 8 for the application and 2 for the CLI, and that CLI integration is enabled in application settings (under developer).
 Install v2 of the 1password CLI by following the [instructions](https://developer.1password.com/docs/cli/get-started/) if needed.
 ```shell
 # sign in to the correct account